harbik/scot/book/src/intro.md

 # Introduction
-*rcs* is an open-source spectral illumination and color engineering library, for the Rust programming language;
+*RCS* is an open-source Color Science library, for the Rust programming language;
  it implements recommended methods and standards such as defined by the *CIE* (International Commission on Illumination), the *ICC* (International Color Consortium), and the *IES* (Illumination Engineering Society);
  and is intended for color engineers and semi-professionals, interested in using advanced color models in lighting design, digital imaging, graphic arts, lighting, and product design.

-Besides the Rust library, a "rcs" command line tool is provided too, and a (simplified) web-assembly library, which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser, using a JavasScript Application Programming Interface; these have limited functionality though, providing only limited high level functions.
+Besides the Rust library, an "rcs" command line tool is provided too, and a (simplified) web-assembly library, which can be used from scripting languages such as [Deno](https://deno.land), and in a web browser, using a JavasScript Application Programming Interface; these have limited functionality though, providing only limited high level functions.

-For example,
- besides the standard color models (CIELAB, CIE XYZ), it implements the advanced color appearance CIECAM02 model, (and its associated color difference metrics), and for color rendering evaluation of light sources, it implements calculation of all the IES TM30-20 (R<sub>f</sub>, R<sub>g</sub>) color rendition metrics, besides the older CIE CRI (R<sub>a</sub>) metrics.

-It also support the use of the new *cone fundamentals* based standard observers for colorimetric calculations.

-rcs is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
-It is being developed by Gerard Harbers from *Harbers Bik LLC*.

 Why another color library?
 And why Rust?
 There are already many other excellent color libraries written in Python, such as <http:://colour-science.org>.
 And, if you like to use MatLab, there is [ColorLab](https://www.uv.es/vista/vistavalencia/software/colorlab.html).

-rcs, written in Rust, has the following benefits:
+RCS, written in Rust, has the following benefits:

 - Compared to Python it is fast, with a performance comparable to C++ applications: it is a system programming language designed for memory safety and speed.